 Digital escrow is really simple and typically follows these steps:

-Escrow can include as little as just the details relating to your transaction like, description of the product or service, price, quantity etc. Or can include the complexities relating to your transaction like the number of days you have to inspect the product or service delivered before payment is released, the agent commission or who pays the escrow fee etc.
+Escrow can include as little as just the details relating to your transaction like, description of the product or service, price, quantity etc. Or it can include the complexities relating to your transaction like the number of days you have to inspect the product or service delivered before payment is released, the agent commission or who pays the fees etc.

 An escrow account is an account used by buyers and sellers where money is held securely in trust, by the escrow agent on behalf of a client, for that client’s specific transactions.
 Money held in a client’s escrow account can be used to pay sellers for specific purchases or to facilitate the receipt of funds from buyers.